LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 is only enabled for backends supporting all the above encodings (currently, CxProlog and SICStus Prolog).

-The tests are based on the October 5, 2009 WG17 ISO Prolog Core revision standardization proposal, which specifies the following minimal language
+The tests are based on an extended version of the October 5, 2009 WG17 ISO Prolog Core revision standardization proposal, which specifies the following minimal language features:
-features:

 1. An `encoding` Prolog flag, allowing applications to query the default encoding for opening streams.
 When the Prolog systems supports multiple